best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 In terms of machine readability you should also:

-* avoid using indentation to indicate subsections (for example indenting a list of regions under a row for ‘England’) or hierarchies
+* avoid using Excel's indentation tool to indicate subsections or hierarchies (for example indenting a list of regions under a row for ‘England’)
 * ensure no cells with text have ‘hidden’ spaces at the start or end
 * check there are no spaces at the start or end of worksheet names
 * consider providing a data Application Programming Interface (API) to aid further analysis